 - When an OPC is incorporated it cannot seek conversion before two years.
 After the time has lapsed then, it can totally start the procedure of conversion into private or public limited company.

-- The voluntary conversion of One Person Company into a private limited company comes under section 18 of the companies act.
+- The voluntary conversion of opc into private company comes under section 18 of the companies act.

 - Company that comes under this act can convert itself into another company coming under this act by the alteration of the memorandum of association and articles of association in accordance with the provisions.